 (Please note: while you are encouraged to use the Greenway segments highlighted in green, you are not permitted to use the Greenway segments highlighted in red).

 The Morris Canal Greenway received a 2012 New Jersey Future Smart Growth Award, and 2012 American Council of Engineering Companies Distinguished Award.
-Please view links to read further;
+Please view the links below to read further.

 930 Riverview Drive